ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-24-twitter-streaming-using-python.md

 __Figure 1:__ _Create New Application Form_
 {: style="text-align: center;"}

 For the Name field, simply write a name for your application.
 It can be "MyApp" or anything.
-In the Description field, you can write something about your application so that you can be reminded later on of what it does.
+In the Description field, you can write something about your application so that you can be reminded later of what it does.
 Lastly, for the Website field, you can enter your own website, but if you don't have any, https://www.site.com will suffice.

-Note that we are not putting anything in Callback URL.
+Note that we are not writing anything down in the Callback URL field.
 Leave that blank for now.
 Once you're done, tick the agreement checkbox and click "Create your Twitter Application"

-Once your application's already created, a dashboard will show in your browser.
-Go to "Keys and Access Tokens" tab and generate __consumer keys__ and __access tokens__ if they're not yet available.
-In the end, we have the following keys, we'll refer to them in terms of the variables proceeding them:
+Once your application has already been created, a dashboard will appear in your browser.
+Go to "Keys and Access Tokens" tab and generate your consumer keys and access tokens if they're not yet available.
+By the end of this process, we now have the following keys, and we'll refer to them as the following:

 - Consumer Key (API Key), `consumer_key`
 - Consumer Secret (API Secret), `consumer_secret`